MikeWilson/Gist-Docs/pages/index.md

 ### Publish

 Publish your documentation to JSONBin or Github.
+This doc site was published from Figma using Gist!